Administration of Estates Act 1925

-The Administration of Estates Act 1925 is an Act passed in 1925 by the British Parliament that consolidated, reformed, and simplified the rules relating to the administration of estates in England and Wales.
+The Administration of Estates Act 1925 (15 & 16 Geo.
+5. c.
+23) is an act of the Parliament of the United Kingdom that consolidated, reformed, and simplified the rules relating to the administration of estates in England and Wales.

 Principal reforms

-All authority that a personal representative had with respect to chattels real (such as fixtures) was extended to cover any matter dealing with real estate as well.
+Section 2 of the act extended all authority that a personal representative had with respect to chattels real (such as fixtures) to cover any matter dealing with real estate.

-With respect to the property of any estate (excepting entailed interests), there were abolished:
+Section 45 of the act abolished the following, respect to the property of any estate (excepting entailed interests):